Travis Jankowski Player Props: Rangers vs. Royals

-The Texas Rangers and Travis Jankowski, who went 1-for-3 with a double and an RBI last time out, battle Zack Greinke and the Kansas City Royals at Globe Life Field, Monday at 8:05 PM ET.
+After going 2-for-3 with a double and two RBI in his last game, Travis Jankowski and the Texas Rangers face the Kansas City Royals (who will start Jordan Lyles) at 8:05 PM ET on Tuesday.

-In his last game he had a one-hit showing (1-for-3) against the Cubs.
+He racked up two hits (going 2-for-3 with a double and two RBI) in his last game against the Royals.

 Travis Jankowski Game Info & Props vs. the Royals